spacetelescope/bibcat/bibcat/llm/README.md

 - **human**: Human classifications
 - **threshold_acceptance**: The threshold value to accept the llm's classifications
 - **threshold_inspection**: The threshold value to require human inspection
-- **llm**: llm's classification whose confidence value is higher than or equal to the threshold value
+- **llm**: llm's classification whose confidence value is higher than or equal to the threshold value.
+Each entry is organized as:
+  - "mission": "papertype" (the mission and papertype classification)
+  - **confidence**: the list of final LLM confidences values of for [science, mention] papertype classification
+  - **probability**: the probability of the specified mission is relevant to the paper
 - **inspection**: The list of missions/papertypes for human inspection due to the edge-case confidence values (e.g, 0.5)
 - **missing_by_human**: The set of missing missions by human classification
 - **missing_by_llm**: The set of missing missions by llm classification
 - **hallucinated_missions**: The list of missions hallucinated by llm

-#### Each mission/papertype DataFrame output
+#### Each mission/papertype DataFrame output, as "df"
 - **llm_mission**: The mission from the LLM output
 - **mean_llm_confidence**: The list of the mean confidence values of SCIENCE and MENTION across all trial runs, for each mission + papertype combination.
 Conditional probabilities.
 Sum to 1.
 - **std_llm_confidence**: The standard deviation of the confidence values of SCIENCE and MENTION  across all trial runs